 How Flexible Packaging Can Support the Healthcare Industry

-Packaging used in the healthcare industry is almost as important as the contents inside the packaging, and like its contents, it must meet numerous performance requirements to ensure the safety and well-being of medical patients.
-Because of this, healthcare packaging has remained largely unchanged over the years despite existing challenges.
-Some of these challenges were revealed by a nurses’ panel that discussed the changes and capabilities healthcare providers would like to see in the products they utilize every day.
+Packaging used in the healthcare industry is almost as important as the contents inside.
+The packaging, like its contents, must meet numerous performance requirements to ensure the safety and well-being of medical patients.
+Because of this, medical packaging has remained largely unchanged over the years despite existing challenges, some of which were revealed by a nurses’ panel discussion highlighting the changes and capabilities healthcare providers would like to see in the products they utilize every day.

 medical devices for foot joint transplants

-This strength and versatility also ensures that the contents of the package will remain protected until they are utilized.
-Flexible packaging provides puncture resistance and seal strength, important features given the increase in healthcare products that are being shipped to medical facilities and homes.
-Surgical masks, gloves, medicines, and other products can all benefit from flexible packaging’s durability.
+This pairing of strength and versatility also helps to ensure that the medical supplies within the package will remain protected until they are utilized.
+Flexible packaging provides puncture resistance and seal strength, important features for situations where healthcare products need to be shipped to medical facilities or homes.
+Surgical masks, gloves, medicines, and other medical products can all benefit from the durability of flexible packaging.

 When a sterilized product safely reaches the hands of a busy healthcare worker, the packaging it’s housed in should not slow them down.
-These workers must access contents quickly, but gloved hands and the frequent need to hold several packages at once can make traditional packages difficult to handle.
-Additionally, the tamper-evident stickers that serve their important purpose also provide unwanted hassle, as workers must take the time to remove them.
+These workers must access medical supplies quickly, but gloved hands and the frequent need to hold several packages at once can make traditional healthcare packaging a deterrent to doing their job.
+Additionally, the tamper-evident stickers that serve an important purpose can also provide unwanted hassle, as workers must take the time to remove them.

-Flexible packaging offers a number of easy-to-open features like sliders and zippers that allow for quick access.
-Fresh-Lock® style 375 is a string zipper that is both easy to open and secure for locking in products like cotton balls, while its high package-side holding strength and low consumer-side holding strength allows for usage across many applications, from stiff laminate to thin poly films.
-The Slide-Rite® Ergonomic Slider is also a good option for medical packaging, as its contoured shape make it easy to grip and slide for consistent opening and closing, ideal for busy, gloved hands.
+Flexible medical packaging offers a number of easy-to-open features like sliders and zippers that allow for quick access.
+Fresh-Lock® String Zipper is both easy to open and secure for locking in medical materials like cotton balls, while its high package-side holding strength and low consumer-side holding strength allows for usage across many applications, from stiff laminate to thin poly films.
+The Fresh-Lock® Ergonomic Slider is also a good option for flexible medical packaging, as its contoured shape makes it easy to grip and slide for consistent opening and closing, ideal for busy, gloved hands.

 Style 375 package closure